 I actually prefer to cover and cool it in the fridge for at least an hour beforehand and then sprinkle with a pinch of salt and pepper just before serving

 Any way you mix it up, tuna macaroni salad is a classic dish everyone loves.
-Everyone says it’s super delicious (even those who typically don’t care for tuna)!
+Everyone says it’s super delicious (even those who typically don’t care for fish)!
+Want it from fresh?
+Try our tuna steak air fryer recipe too.

 The more ingredients the better if you ask me!
 If you love our totally loaded tuna pasta salad recipe here you will love our easy baked brie recipe too.